-In March 2019, Phillips Wharf Environmental Program Fishmobile visited CLS.
+At the end of March 2019, Phillips Wharf Environmental Program Fishmobile visited CLS.
 The Fishmobile had 13 interactive displays and 2 touch tanks.
 Their friendly and knowledgeable staff talked to students about the Chesapeake Bay aquatic animals, their habitats and environmental challenges.

 In the 3rd Quarter of the 2018-2019 academic year, CLS teamed up with Little Friends of Grace Preschool to bring the love for reading to the preschoolers.
 CLS middle school students visited the preschool and read books, preselected by the preschoolers, in small groups of 3-4 children.
 This outreach program helps ensure the younger children understand the importance of reading and encouraged further discussions amongst the children.

 This year’s CLS Annual Bingo was held on March 30, 2019, and, as usual, was enjoyed by a Sold Out crowd.
 The CLS Annual Bingo has become a tradition among Carroll County residents, as well as, others from the surrounding counties.
 This is an event that people know well, get excited to attend, and look forward to each year.
 The crowd of nearly 300 came to enjoy the delicious food while taking their chances at winning the generous prizes sponsored by the CLS families and other CLS Bingo sponsors.

 On March 8 2019, CLS hosted the Open House/Family Fun Night!
 Many families and members of the CLS Community came to socialize, tour CLS, eat pizza, play games and have a great time.
 Even Chick-fil-A of Westminster joined in the fun!